ricardokleinklein/ricardokleinklein.github.io/_posts/2017-10-12-kullback-leibler-divergence.md

 KL divergence belongs to a bigger family of statistical distances, the [*f-divergences*](http://www.renyi.hu/~csiszar/Publications/Information_Theory_and_Statistics:_A_Tutorial.pdf), which are very well-known since they present many properties that turn out to be extremely useful in a broad range of problems.
 Not all them are fit to be solved by these divergences, though.

-# Equivalence with the likelihood minimization
+# Equivalence with the likelihood maximization

 In this section I am going to focus in the actual application of the KL divergence to machine learning problems.